mpursley/gemini-cli-server/README.md

 ## MCP Integration
 If your Gemini CLI is integrated with MCP servers they are fully accessible via the Telegram bot.
 Meaning Gemini CLI will invoke those MCP servers when a message is received if they will help respond to the message.

----

-## Creating TikTok Content for the Gemini CLI Telegram Bot

-To create an engaging TikTok video showcasing this project, consider the following steps for your content:

-1.  **Introduce the Problem & Solution:** Hook viewers by highlighting the challenge of being tied to a desk for coding and introduce the Telegram bot as a solution for "vibe coding" on the go.
-2.  **Explain the Server:** Briefly describe the custom server that enables communication between Telegram and the Gemini CLI.
-3.  **Install Gemini CLI:** Show the simple installation process for the Gemini CLI.
-4.  **Initialize Gemini CLI:** Demonstrate running Gemini CLI once to set up the necessary `.gemini` folder.
-5.  **Set up Telegram Bot (BotFather):** Guide users through creating a new bot with BotFather and obtaining the API token.
-6.  **Configure Environment Variables:** Show how to add the Telegram bot token and other configurations to the `.env` file.
-7.  **Run the Server/Bot:** Illustrate starting both the server and the Telegram bot.
-8.  **Interact with the Bot:** Showcase sending commands to the bot via Telegram and receiving responses from Gemini CLI.
-9.  **Call to Action:** Encourage viewers to try the project themselves, providing a link to the GitHub repository.